amandamcg/magpie-wreathes/_wreathes/if-it-fits.markdown

 - image: if_it_fits-detail_6.jpg
   caption: I can’t believe the detail in this real (tiny) leather huarache.
 - image: if_it_fits-detail_7.jpg
-  caption: The handwritten note on the tag reads
+  caption: 'The handwritten note on the tag reads, "From Grand Canyon, Arizona.
+June 15 ''36."'
 - image: if_it_fits-detail_11.jpg
   caption: Zula McKay in Wichita Falls, Texas, mailed this pair of little suede moccasins to Jane Bradford in Rule, Texas.
 - image: if_it_fits-detail_8.jpg